Query Plan Execution

 The Greenplum Database legacy and GPORCA query optimizers generate execution plans that produce the results requested by the query.
 A plan is a sequence of operators, such as table scans, joins, sorts, aggregates, and data motions.

-You can view the plan in text format or a graphical representation by clicking the Textual Explain or Plan & Progress tab.
+You can switch between the graphical and texual representations of the query execution plan by selecting the Plan & Progress tab or the Texual Plan tab.
 In the textual format, each plan node is flagged with an arrow (

 ->).
-In the graphical view, the nodes are represented with boxes that fill as the plan executes.
+In the graphical view, the nodes are represented by boxes that fill as the plan executes.

-Optimizer status: line reports whether the explain plan was generated using the GPORCA optimizer or the legacy query optimizer.
+Optimizer status: line on the Textual Plan tab reports whether the explain plan was generated using the GPORCA optimizer or the legacy query optimizer.

 Segments can work on portions of a query in parallel, each segment executing operators independently on their local data.
 When the plan requires exchanging data between segments, a data motion operator coordinates the data transfer between segments.
 The plan is divided into “slices” where these data motions occur.

-A data motion node in a plan identifies the slice and the number of segments participating in the motion.
+A data motion node in a textual query plan identifies the slice and the number of segments participating in the motion.

 -> Broadcast Motion 4:4 (slice2; segments: 4) (cost=0.00..867.15 rows=10000 width=30)